 Governments and businesses around the world lose large amounts of money each year because of fraud and corruption.
-These unethical practices mean people who need services the most – like children, disabled people and the elderly – are the ones who suffer, while criminals reap the benefits.
+These criminal practices mean that people who need services the most - like children, disabled people and the elderly - suffer, while criminals reap the benefits.

 Corruption and fraud

 Corruption can take many forms, but basically, it happens when someone uses their position of power or authority for personal gain or to benefit someone else.

 Here are some examples:

 - manipulating a process or system in return for money, a gift or a favour

 - giving contracts or jobs to friends and family

 Corruption can often be difficult to spot.
 At times an honest business relationship can be blurred with a corrupt relationship, especially when it comes to activities such as working lunches and off-site meetings.
 However, the best question to ask is "If I accept this, will it unfairly influence my professional decisions?"
 If the answer is yes, then there is a risk of corruption occurring.

 Fraud can occur when a person unlawfully and intentionally makes a misrepresentation that causes actual prejudice, or that is potentially prejudicial to another.

 Theft occurs when a person unlawfully and intentionally appropriates movable property that belongs to another with the intention to permanently deprive the other person of such property.